 Street-Involved Youth Talk: The Risky Business Study Methodology

-Introduction

 Much concern about young people has to do with a real or perceived mismatch between their biological age and their lived experience, long described by theorists and researchers as the “wrong age.”
 For example, Erik Erikson (1963) described a norm during adolescence of a “moratorium” on identity, and the developmental problem was considered to be premature identity—foreclosure--and commitments that come too early, a “wrong age” that few now study.
 More recently, Smith (2011) was concerned about experience or maturity that comes too late or not at all.
 There is also a concern in the popular literature about “millennials” (Williams, 2012) such that researchers and the popular press today are troubled by delayed commitment and by too little youth engagement.

 We mention these issues early in this description of the study because we make the claim that many street-involved youth cope with and achieve independence relatively early, however tenuous, and their experiences have something to teach us about the capacities and potential of all young people.
 They are engaged and exploring the world.
 We suggest that these street-involved youth are members of the “normative” (Arnett, 2007) class of emerging adults, albeit early by chronological age, even though many have histories that worry adults.
 These young people can teach us about developmental capacities and about a certain kind of thriving despite—and because of—daunting circumstances linked to adverse conditions in early childhood, growth of precarious employment, and fewer supports due to a shrinking social welfare state.
 The participants in our study experience the commonly understood characteristics of emerging adulthood early even when life experiences include abuse and trauma, depression, self harm, childhood separation from their family and placement in foster care, group care, and juvenile detention.
 The many similarities to housed youth during the late teens and twenties are more surprising than the differences as they entering and cope with emerging adulthood at an earlier age.